Why Personalizing Matters in a Bland World

 Beyond Aesthetics: The Ethics of Personalization

-Personalization isn’t just fun; it’s a statement.
-When I block ads, strip out tracking scripts, or make an old game playable, I’m drawing a line.
-These small acts are part of a bigger fight against exploitative systems.
+Personalization isn’t just for fun; it’s also a statement.
+When I block ads, strip out tracking scripts, or make an old game playable, I’m drawing a line, and these small acts are part of a bigger fight against exploitative systems.

 But, of course, the big players don’t make it easy.
 Locked-down platforms, DRM, planned obsolescence and anti-modding policies are all about keeping users from taking control.
 Every time I bypass those restrictions, it feels like I’m flipping the bird to a system that would rather I stayed passive.